Rajusr70/Eagle-Resources/README.md

 Follow us on Google+ for updates and more information: https://plus.google.com/u/0/b/103613886667848850929/

-Created by Alexander Hiam for LGX / Logic Supply.
+Created by Alexander Hiam for Logic Supply.

 All included files, unless stated otherwise, are provided under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/